NBISweden/scQC/planning.md

 - Gene biotype proportions per sample.
 - Stress signal?
 - Umap colored by different features, also per dataset??
+- Inputs/outputs - should be able to take cellranger, parse output as well as Seurat-object, SCE, AnnData.
+Also, different output options.

 #### Possible additions in future
 - Hashing